DMatsliyah/DMatsliyah.github.io/_projects/T4SS.md

 <div class="caption">
   Unique pOTUs abundance in Roseobacters.
 X axis shows how many times a unique pOTU is found across all Roseobacter genomes.
 Y axis shows the number of unique pOTUs (also indicated above each bar).
 </div>

+Distinct gene distributions are observed in pOTUs that are common to more than 6 genomes in the Roseobacter group.
+Most operons within the same pOTU share similar function profiles like we see in the heatmap below.
+For example, PTU_00024961 and PTU_00009131 exhibit a conservative pattern, indicating a relatively recent transfer.
+In contrast, pOTUs like PTU_000002018, PTU_000000120, and PTU_000000141 show lower conservation and significant variance among plasmids carrying the same pOTU.

 <div class="row justify-content-center">
     <div class="col-sm mt-3 mt-md-0 text-center">